slaclab/xtcav/README.md

 python setup.py develop --user
 ```

 This will allow the changes you make to persist without having to use a make file or reinstall the package.
-You can then test your changes and create a pull requests for your changes.
+You can then test your changes and subsequently create a pull requests.

+### Bugs & desired upgrades

+The xtcav code is currently a work in progress.
+Some features missing include:

+* Better electron bunch splitting capabilities
+    * The current implementation should theoretically work for any number of bunches in the image.
+That being said, if bunches heavily intersect, then the code will only find one bunch.
+Recommendations for solving this include using the current 'connected components' finding method followed by a 'sparsest cut' method that would separate a single region into the two (or more) regions that minimizes the ratio (number of edges cut/min(size of regions)).

+* Ability to have different numbers of 'clusters' for different electron bunches within same lasing off reference
+    * Most of the groundwork for this has already been laid out.
+The current issue is saving the lasing off reference when the arrays are of variable length.
+This is an h5py problem.
+To fix this, the `FileInterface` file should be changed.
+Once this has been done, the line `num_groups = num_clusters` in `averageXTCAVProfileGroups` in `Utils.py` simply needs to be removed in order for this functionality to persist.

+* Lasing off profile clustering methods
+    * Current clustering algorithms tested include Hierarchical (with cosine, l1, and euclidean distance metrics), KMeans, DBSCAN, and Birch.
+Analysis showed that Hierarchical with Euclidean affinity provided the best results.
+See child page of XTCAV confluence for specific results.
+The next step would be to compare these algorithms with the performance of a SVD composition method: <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4052871/>

+* xtcavDisplay script
+    * The scripts in `bin`, specifically `xtcavDisp`, are currently not very customizeable.
+Some desired features include providing flags to change the types of graphs shown, the size of graphs, etc. This would make it more useful for realtime anayses.